linkerd/website/linkerd.io/content/blog/service-mesh-distributed-tracing-myths.md

 code.
 Note that this isn't a flaw with Linkerd; this is a function of the sidecar proxy model and is true of any sidecar-based service mesh.

-## Myth 4: I can "get distributed tracing" from a service mesh by instrumenting my application with a distributed tracing library.
+## Myth 4: I can "get distributed tracing" from a service mesh by instrumenting my application with a distributed tracing library

 *Sort of true*.
 Some respondents answered that they would make use of distributed tracing in Linkerd by instrumenting their applications with a